Brookfield Place (Toronto): Ownership

 Brookfield Place serves as the headquarters for Brookfield Properties, which owns the Bay Wellington Tower section of the complex.
 The TD Canada Trust Tower was owned in its entirety by the Ontario Municipal Employees Retirement System (OMERS) through its subsidiary Oxford Properties.
 In late 2012 or early 2013, OMERS and an unconfirmed entity identified in news reports as the Public Sector Pension Investment Board (PSP Investments) completed a swap transaction in which OMERS reduced its ownership stake in the tower to 50%.
 According to the Financial Post, "A spokesman for PSP would not confirm the deal had taken place, noting the pension fund never comments on any transaction."
 The swap valued the 50% stake in the tower at C$465 million, or C$750 per square foot, a record for commercial property in Canada.

-Heritage Preservation

-During construction, Brookfield Place preserved 12 heritage buildings, such as the former Bank of Montreal building at 30 Yonge St, which now houses the Hockey Hall of Fame, as well as 22 Front St W, a 14 storey office building constructed in 1923, and renovated in 1986, with an additional 136,000 square feet of office space, and 7,000 square feet of retail space.
-Inside the Allen Lambert Galleria includes a heritage building, the RBC Dominion Securities Building.
-The RBC Dominion Securities Building once stood at 13-15 Wellington Street, which was originally constructed in 1845 by the Commercial Bank of the Midland District and designed by architect William Thomas.
-The building’s facade was taken down, and reconstructed south from its original site inside the Allen Lambert Galleria stone-by-stone.
-During the early 1900s, before the construction of Brookfield Place at Front and Bay Street, the site was home to the Foy Building, located at 32–38 Front Street.
-This property belonged to George J. Foy, a Toronto businessman and grocer.
-George J. Foy was related to Patrick Foy, who was in business with James Austin, the founder of TD Canada Trust (originally the Dominion Bank) at the time of its conception.

 Hockey Hall of Fame

 The opulent former Bank of Montreal branch at the northwest corner of Yonge and Front streets, built in 1885, also forms part of the complex and now serves as part of the Hockey Hall of Fame.
 It contains portraits of all Hall of Fame inductees and houses a number of hockey trophies, including the first Stanley Cup trophy.